 ITEMS TO BE INSPECTED INSPECTION TO PERFORM

 Multifunction gauge Check operation of indicator lamps in multifunction gauge (during first few seconds of key ON).

 Check for messages on multifunction gauge.

-Lights Check operation and cleanliness of headlights and taillight.
+Check operation and cleanliness of headlights and taillight.

-Check operation of high and low beam.
+Lights Check operation of high and low beam.

 Check operation of brake light.

+Fuel level Check the fuel level.